eyloncaplan/splits/README.md

 ### 2. Posts from High-Groupness Seed Users (by Demographic)

 This version refines (1) by using our **group-ness** metric to select users more likely to belong to a given demographic.
 We determine thresholds by analyzing self-identification vs. anti-self-identification rates and selecting the point where they diverge significantly.
+Think of this as a **decent recall** and **higher precision** version of (1).

 **Group-ness thresholds (percentile cutoff):**
 - Teacher: 75